CoTraderCore/smart-funds-v7/README.md

 19) Add DEFI portal for support new protocols without deploy new version of fund

-20) Move Compound from fund to Defi portal
+20) Remove Compound logic from fund to Defi portal

 21) Add one Global permitted contract for Exchange, Pool, Defi, Stable coins portal

+22) Add Yearn Finance
 ```

 # TODO

 ```
+Remove COMPOUND from portals
 Update Unit tests with DEFI portal and new permittedAddresses
 ```